Visual Persuasion in a Transforming Europe

 PolarVis conducts qualitative and computational analyses of the visual narratives, iconography, and the emotional dimensions of social media communication in and around climate movements.
 The project addresses the following types of questions: What are the characteristics of the persuasive, contentious, and polarising visual content shared by (counter)movements?
 How is it framed?
 What visual narratives emerge?

-• Stakeholder Workshop on Polarization: Visual Storytelling and Affective Connections on Climate Justice, 10-11 October 2024, University of Copenhagen, Denmark.
+- Event: Stakeholder Workshop on Polarization: Visual Storytelling and Affective Connections on Climate Justice.
+10-11 October 2024, University of Copenhagen, Denmark.
+Link

 PUBLICS